 Red meat is essential to a raw diet and should be introduced following a successful week on white meat only.
-Pork, Beef, and Lamb are good examples of red meats, select a red meat option to being introducing at this step.
-Introduce the in small amounts and gradually increase amounts over a few days.
-If stools remain firm and regular, you are ready to move onto the next step.
+Pork, Beef, Lamb, and Goat are good examples of red meat options to being introducing at this step.
+Introduce in small amounts and gradually increase amounts over a few days.
+Red meat naturally creates dark brown stool, to not be alarmed if your dog’s stool becomes dark after the introduction of red meat.
+If stools remain firm and regular, move onto the next step.

 Adding in Organs

 Once your dog is successfully eating a variety of protein sources and raw bones, begin feeding organs.
 Liver and other secreting organs will need to be introduced at this step.
 Organs are very rich, start small and gradually build up to requirements.
-If stool is firm but very dark, almost black, then too much organ was added.
-If stool is loose, add a little more bone to firm up.
+Organs create dark colored stools, if stool is firm and dark – that is ok and to be expected.
+If stool is loose and dark, you’ve fed too much organs – decrease organ content and add a little more bone to firm up stools.

 Monitor your dog’s stools during the transition process.
 If they get loose – slow down when adding new items.
-Additionally, up the bone content to help firm up the stools.
+If your dog experiences digestive upset and diarrhea for 2 or more days remove the skin/excessive fat, up the bone content, and provide Slippery Elm Bark (SEB) with probiotics 15 minutes before each meal until stools have firmed up.
 Regular, firm stools are a good sign your dog is ready for the next step.

 Add Variety.
 Achieve Balance.

 To help avoid a guessing game, you can choose to make each individual meal properly portioned out and balanced.
-However, you should still monitor your dog’s potty schedule and stool.
+Always monitor your dog’s potty schedule and stool.

 Add more bone to the next meal to firm up your dogs stool.

-Cut back on the amount of organ next meal and add more muscle meat.
+Cut back on the amount of organ next meal, add more muscle meat and bone.